Intervention

 Some of the most common substances that lead to addiction include:

 • Tobacco – Tobacco is a substance whose use goes back thousands of years, and even with all of the known dangers surrounding tobacco use, thousands of people die from tobacco abuse every year.
-This leafy plant contains nicotine and is the cause of most of the preventable disease and death in the U.S. Using tobacco even raises the risk of cancer and countless other diseases.
+This leafy plant contains nicotine and is the cause of most of the preventable diseases and deaths in the U.S. Using tobacco even raises the risk of cancer and countless other diseases.
 Nicotine detox can be very uncomfortable, which makes it difficult to stop using tobacco.

 • Opioids – Opioids are one of the most commonly abused legal and illegal substances.
 Opioids are a class of depressants and pain relievers.
-It is abused in both illicit forms like heroin, but also in its legal form as opiate pharmaceuticals.
+It is abused in both illicit forms like heroin, but also its legal form as opiate pharmaceuticals.
 They include codeine, morphine, oxycodone, and hydrocodone.
 The physical dependence created by opioids can be incredibly severe and abuse can cause respiratory depression and death.

 • Stimulants – This group of substances includes amphetamines and cocaine.
 These drugs are commonly abused by those looking for more energy, alertness, or productivity.
-They can even be misused dietary prescriptions.
+They can even be misused for dietary prescriptions.
 Abuse leads to hyperthermia, hostility, mood swings, seizures, psychosis, and heart failure.

 • Hallucinogens – Hallucinogens are substances that alter the perception of reality, and distort the sense of the user.
-This type of substance includes illegal drugs such as MDMA, PCP, LSD, DMT, as well as in mushrooms, cacti, and trees in the natural world.
-Hallucinogen and designer drug side effects include dissociative episodes, unpredictability, and upon withdrawals, depression.
+This type of substance includes illegal drugs such as MDMA, PCP, LSD, and DMT, as well as in mushrooms, cacti, and trees in the natural world.
+Hallucinogen and designer drug side effects include dissociative episodes, unpredictability, and upon withdrawal, depression.

 • Cannabis – Found in many legal medicinal and recreational markets across the country, cannabis is largely becoming as accepted as alcohol and tobacco.
 Cannabis abuse can lead to loss of motivation and changes in perception and cognition.